matchapragma/vitacontroltest/README.md

 If you are a Windows user then you won't have any problems.
 If you are a macOS user (like me), then you can either BootCamp your Mac, or use a virtual machine like Parallels Desktop (what I'm using).
 For Linux users, you should either run a VM or install Windows in a separate volume.

+Once you have Unity setup, create a new project called "vitacontroltest" and then drag all the files (or just the Assets folder) into your project's folder.

 The tutorial above also includes instructions on how to build your Unity PS Vita projects.
 This repo doesn't require anything special, so you can build this using those instructions.

 ## Licensing and Legal thingies